The following are the Rhode Island veterans’ benefits programs for education, healthcare, housing and employment for 2018-2019.

 In addition to federal programs such as the GI Bill, there are veterans benefits programs provided by the states.
-The following are the Rhode Island veterans’ benefits programs for education in 2018.
+The following are the Rhode Island veterans’ benefits programs for education in 2018 and 2019.

 Rhode Island Free Tuition for Disabled Veterans